Chapter V: High School Residential and Community Policies, Infractions and Procedures

 The Residence Life Staff conducts a visual inspection of each room on a consistent basis, students will be notified 24 hours before inspections are conducted.
 Should a student fail inspection, the student will be given 24 hours to correct all unsatisfactory conditions.

-All residential High School students are required to sign out and have their card initialed by a High School Life staff member every time they leave campus.
+All residential High School students are required to request a pass and receive approval from a High School Life staff member via the student pass system every time they leave campus.
 This includes official school trips.
-For early morning departures (before 8 a.m. on school days or before noon on Saturdays and Sundays), students must sign out the night before their departure.
+For early morning departures (before 8 a.m. on school days or before noon on Saturdays and Sundays), students must sign out the night before by reporting to the Connector Desk and receiving approval.
+Students will remain in the custody of the supervising adult until the student signs back in at the Connector Desk.

 If at any time a member of the High School Life staff has concerns about the validity of the permission or feels that the place where the student is going is inappropriate, they can override the permission.
-The legal parent or guardian will be called to notify them of this development.
+The legal parent or guardian will be notified via the student pass system that a pass is not approved and the reason why.

 Students may sign out to walk or bike off campus if it is before sunset and if the weather permits it.
 Students walking off campus must do so as a group of two or more.